nimbal/nimbalwear/README.md

 # Changes by version

+v0.21.8
+- bug fix: resolved start_time inaccuracy for Axivity devices when using fractional timestamps

 v0.21.7
 - bug fix: resolved error in collection report if no sync events
 - bug fix: resolved sync event naming issue based on device location in collection report